1998 Richmond Spiders football team

 The 1998 Richmond Spiders football team represented the University of Richmond during the 1998 NCAA Division I-AA football season.
 It was the program's 115th season and they finished as Atlantic 10 Conference (A-10) champions after posting a 7–1 record in conference play.
-The Spiders earned a berth as the #3 seed into the 16-team Division I-AA playoffs, but were upset in the first round to 14-seed Lehigh, 23–24.
+The Spiders earned a berth as the No. 3 seed into the 16-team NCAA Division I-AA playoffs, but were upset in the first round to 14-seed Lehigh.
 Richmond was led by fourth-year head coach Jim Reid.